Vocational training orientation for freed Kamlaris

-Last year, we provided career counseling services to 1,200 young people and enrolled 475 youth in both short and long-term training programs.
-Before starting any course of training, students take a series of interest and aptitude assessments.
 VECC staff work with each student to help them decide whether to pursue higher education or vocational training for a particular career path.
 Our staff has conducted extensive research throughout Nepal to identify vocational courses that provide high quality training and have proven success in placing young people in satisfying jobs.

 Thanks in large part to the generosity of our supporters, the VECC program is proving to be a highly effective means of putting impoverished youth on a track for life-long success.

 Thank you and dhanyabad!